newelement/laravel-block-bots/README.md

 #### Requirement

-- This package rely on heavly on Redis.
+- This package relies heavily on Redis.
 To use it, make sure that Redis is configured and ready. (see [Laravel Redis Configuration](https://laravel.com/docs/12.x/redis#configuration))

 #### Config